City of Lights: Truro’s midwinter lantern festival

 Cornwall has many wow factors: the beaches, the dramatic cliffs, the sunsets over the Atlantic – not to mention the artwork, wildlife, architecture, gardens and, well, you get the idea.

 And this month’s wow comes encased in paper and filled with light on the streets of our capital city for one night only.
-The City of Lights parade, will take place on 31 January 2018 following its cancellation in November 2017 due to bad weather.
-The festival will see around 700 lanterns of all shapes and sizes head through the centre of Truro in front of a crowd of 30,000 people who come from all over the world to see one of the biggest parades of its kind.
+The City of Lights parade, will take place on 21 November when Truro will see around 700 lanterns of all shapes and sizes head through the centre of the city in front of a crowd of 30,000 people who come from all over the world to see one of the biggest parades of its kind.

 ‘When City of Lights started we wanted to create the possibility of a new tradition for Truro,’ explains its artistic director Tony Crosby who has been with the festival since it began.